Skip to main content

 Please check our sightseeing opening hours and bring your National Art Pass with you on the day.
 You do not need to book.

 A National Art Pass entitles you to 50% off our walk-up individual adult, concession or child admission tickets.
-It does not give a discount on advance admission tickets, groups tickets, Annual Passes, tours or special event tickets.
+It does not give a discount on group tickets, guided tours, guidebooks or special event tickets.
 It cannot be used in conjunction with any other offer or promotion.

 How do I visit with a Blue Peter Badge ID card?